Set up Wireless Router Network

 - WPA-PSK[TKIP]+WPA2-PSK[AES] – If you have issues with devices connecting you can use this setting as it gives you a combination of WPA and WPA2.

-Another thing to note outside of setting up your Router is setting up Sharing for Computers and Devices connected to your Network.
-Windows 7 has come along way in making this easier for users and most users can do this by following the walk-through in Windows.
+Another thing to note outside of setting up your Router is setting up Sharing for Computers and Devices connected to your network.
+Windows has come a long way in making this easier for users and most users can do this by following the walk-through in Windows.